xavierog/moulti/Documentation.md

 Caution: if the `MOULTI_CUSTOM_CSS` environment variable is set, the path it indicates must exist and point to a syntactically valid TCSS file or the Moulti instance will crash.

 ## Technical requirements (unabridged)

+Moulti requires a Unix-friendly operating system.
+Specifically, it requires an operating system that implements `AF_UNIX`+`SOCK_STREAM` local network sockets.
+Microsoft Windows does implement such sockets but the Python interpreter does not expose this feature to applications yet.
+Progress on this matter ought to happen through [Python issue #77589](https://github.com/python/cpython/issues/77589).
+Once this issue is resolved, porting Moulti to Microsoft Windows should become possible.

 Moulti requires Python ≥ 3.10 because: